 7. If they say, “No”

-If another role comes up and your name is familiar you may get a second chance.
-Worth a go, don’t you think?
+If another role comes up and your name is familiar, or they already know your capabilities from when they last met you, you may get a second chance.
+It’s worth a go, don’t you think?

 8. Chase again if you have to

 If you’re told you will get a call back but you don’t hear after a week or so, call again.
 There may be a multitude of reasons for the delay.